 Bordering the north-west of the CBD, Flagstaff Gardens have been reserved as parkland since 1862.
 Today the stretches of lawn are a favourite lunch spot for local office workers, but a little wander reveals much more.
 There are eucalypts, Moreton Bay figs and avenues of elm trees, a bowling lawn, rose beds, tennis courts, sculptures and electric barbecues.

 The diverse culture of Victoria’s Indigenous peoples is celebrated through a series of artworks at Birrarung Marr.
 A winding pathway represents the eel (a traditional food source) and five shields represent the five groups of the Kulin Nation.
 A little further along the river, you’ll discover Deborah Halpern’s two-headed ‘Angel’ sculpture watching your every move.
-During the Sustainable Living Festival throughout February, there’s also the Cool Down, Power Up pop-up urban forest.
-Down at Federation Wharf, treat yourself to bites and beverages at Pilgrim Bar.
+Down at Federation Wharf, treat yourself to bites and beverages at Pilgrim Bar or Riverland.

 Tranquil Treasury Gardens is a relaxing spot for people-watching, including politicians popping in and out of the grand State Parliament close by.
 There are more curious creatures at night, when the resident possums are out and about!
 After a garden stroll, wander into local history at the Old Treasury Building.

 Offering generous open green space in the city centre, Fitzroy Gardens is a favourite with visitors and locals alike.
 There’s an old world feel, with English elms, flowerbeds, heritage water features and a surprising piece of 18th century England: Cooks’ Cottage.
 Lately the gardens have added award-winning 21st century eco-friendly features, including stormwater harvesting and even more open space.
 Pick up a map from the Visitor Centre.